swarnat/OpenDistributedMonitoring/README.md

 https://github.com/swarnat/OpenDistributedMonitoring/wiki

+## Report View

+You can open the following URL within your Browser to get an overview about all checks: {host}:{port}/check/all/report
+The credentials to access this page, can be configured within config.js.

 ## Setup Controller

 Clone the repository and go into **controller**.
 There you need to clone config.dist.js to config.js and fill required information for mysql database, redis server and slack webhook.